M. Vincent van Mechelen

 The fact that the 4-16-256 sequence is single-chong-level-generated may be a unique feature of that sequence among sequences of squares, it does not mean, as we have seen, that there is not an infinite number of other single-chong-level generated sequences, even an infinite number of other chong-3-generated ones, such as the 27-19,683-7,625,597,484,987 sequence of cubes of cubes.
 Is there, perhaps, something that makes the sequence of squares of squares even stand out among (almost) all chong-generated sequences as well?
 To tackle this issue we should analyze a part of the squares of squares individually, because a JavaScript program which takes us from 4 to a number with the approximate value of 1.3e154 (or 1.3E+154) is not likely to be the final means to a definite answer, if at all possible.

 For the time being you may be lucky that you get to the ninth square, for that is about where a JavaScript program may confront you with 'Infinity'.
 When you continue with a scientific calculator 'Infinity' turns out to be approximately of the size 1.797693134862315907729305e+308 or, less accurately, 1.8e308.
 If you are lucky again your calculator or general-purpose computer may spew out the approximation 1.415461031044954789001553e+9864, say 1.4e9864, for the fourteenth square, just before the fifteenth where it cannot handle it anymore.
 Now it is not 'Infinity' but 'Overflow' which stops you.
 However, even without the shelter of a well-funded exact sciences organization with a supercomputer at its disposal, you need not despair (yet).
-There are websites on the internet which will let you go on to at least the 21st square of squares as far as exact numbers are concerned, and to at least the 401st square of squares as far as approximations are concerned.
+There are websites on the internet which will let you go on to at least the 21st square of squares as far as exact numbers are concerned, and to at least the 1101st square of squares as far as approximations are concerned.
 But in the latter case even the powers of 10 in the approximations, which were always exact numbers in the beginning, have turned into approximations themselves.

 The table below lists 101 squares of squares and gives the exact numbers of the first five (squares 1 to 5) and of the twenty-first (square 21, in the Appendix).
-Of squares 6 to 21 , square 65, square 81 and square 101 the approximations are given.
-Of all other squares neither an exact number nor an approximation is known (by me), and they have not be calculated (yet) because, supposedly, they will only show more of the same of a size between a smaller and a larger square of which the exact number or approximation is already given.
+Of squares 6 to 21, square 65, square 81 and square 101 the approximations are given.
+Of all other squares neither an exact number nor an approximation is known (by me), and they have not been calculated (yet) because, supposedly, they will only show more of the same of a size between a smaller and a larger square of which the exact number or approximation is already given.
 Those interested in, familiar with, or obsessed by googols and googolplexes ought to understand that radix-10 numbers or values like those cannot be found under the squares of squares, but they may be pleased to know that the number googol (1.0e100 and actually 1e100) is located somewhere between square 7, of which the approximation is 1.2e77, and square 8, of which the approximation is 1.3e154.
 None of the squares in this table has a value anywhere near the value of googolplex: the googolplex value is exactly 10^(10^100), whereas the value of square 101 is approximately 10^(10^30.2), as i will show later.
 Why, then, a table of 101 squares: why not many less, or many more?
 This choice is, indeed, nothing to do with the sizes of the squares.
 It is everything to do with the final-digit cycles in their radix-10 notations.
 More about that after the presentation of this table.

 THE SQUARES OF SQUARES IN RADIX-10 NOTATION